DiffusionPDE: Generative PDE-Solving Under Partial Observation: Robustness of DiffusionPDE

 We find that DiffusionPDE is robust against sparse noisy observation.
 In Fig. \ref{fig:robustness}, we add Gaussian noise to the 500 observed points of Darcy Flow coefficients.
 Our DiffusionPDE can maintain a relative error of around 10\% with a 15\% noise level concerning the forward problem, and the recovered solutions are shown in Fig. \ref{fig:darcy-robust-vis}.
 Baseline methods such as PINO also exhibit robustness against random noise under sparse observation conditions; this is attributed to their limited applicability to sparse observation problems, leading them to address the problem in a more randomized manner.

 \paragraph{Robustness on Sampling Patterns} Moreover, as mentioned in the main document, we investigate the robustness of DiffusionPDE on different sampling patterns of the observation points.
 Here, we address the forward problem of Darcy Flow using 500 observed coefficient points, which are non-uniformly concentrated on the left and right sides or are regularly distributed across the grid, as depicted in Fig. \ref{fig:darcy-different-obs}.
 Our results demonstrate that DiffusionPDE flexibly solves problems with arbitrary sparse observation locations within the spatial domain, without re-training the neural network model.
+However, the CFG method faces challenges when solving with varying sampling patterns, as demonstrated in Fig. \ref{fig:diff-patter-cfg}.
+In this figure, we compare the reconstruction results of DiffusionPDE and Diffusion with CFG for the unbounded Navier-Stokes equation, where all observation points are located on the left side of the grid.
+The CFG approach struggles with this asymmetric sampling pattern, while DiffusionPDE maintains more accurate reconstructions.